leo-project/leofs/docs/benchmark/README.md

 ## Configuration file for basho_bench
 ### An Example

-Some examples are included in the LeoFS repository at [leo-project / leofs / test / conf](https://github.com/leo-project/leofs/tree/master/test/conf).
+Some examples are included in LeoFS' repository at [leo-project / leofs / test / conf](https://github.com/leo-project/leofs/tree/master/test/conf).
 If you would like to learn basho_bench's configuration, you can see [BashoBench's Configuration](https://docs.basho.com/riak/kv/2.2.0/using/performance/benchmarking/#configuration).

 ```erlang
 {mode,      max}.